saytamkenorh/turtlico/README.md

 	meson ./ ./build --prefix /usr/local
 	cd ./build
 	ninja && sudo ninja install
-**Linux AppImage notes:**
+**Linux notes:**

-If you are using the AppImage version of Turtlico, you will need to install python3-tk (if you haven't done yet):
+If you are using the Linux version of Turtlico, you will need to install python3-tk (if you haven't done yet):

 *Ubuntu and other Debian-based distros:*

     sudo apt install python3-tk